-Do not generate the mesh yet.
-Click on the blue checkmark and save.
+Do not generate the mesh just yet – click on the blue checkmark and save.

-Set the maximum edge length to ‘0.01 \(m\)’ and click on ‘+’ to create a cartesian box geometry primitive for the volume assignment:
+Set the Maximum edge length to ‘0.01 \(m\)’ and click on ‘+’ button to create a ‘Cartesian box’ geometry primitive for the volume assignment:

 Define the following dimensions for the Cartesian box in meters as shown in the picture above.

-Now you should get redirected to the settings for the region refinement.
+After saving the cartesian box settings, you are redirected to the region refinement settings.
 Assign the cartesian box that you just created.
 This ensures that all the cells within this box will have a maximum edge length of 0.01 \(m\).

-Save the settings and go back to the Mesh node in the simulation tree and hit ‘Generate’ to generate the mesh.
+Save the settings and go back to the Mesh tab in the simulation tree and hit ‘Generate’ to create the mesh.

-After about 20-30 minutes, you will see this mesh:
+After around 30 to 40 minutes, you will see this mesh:

-Now that the simulation setup is complete, a new simulation run can be created to perform the computation.
+Now that the simulation setup is complete, a new simulation run can be created.
 For this, click the ‘+’ button next to Simulation Runs in the simulation tree.
-In the pop-up window, give a proper name to the run and click Start:
+In the pop-up window, give a proper name to the run and click ‘Start’:

-This computation takes about an hour or more to be completed.
+This computation takes about an hour.
 If you can’t wait to see the results, at the end of the article you will find a link to the completed version of the project.

 You can visualize your results by using SimScale’s online post-processor.
 We will visualize the pressure distribution on the spoiler, create a cutting plane, and animate the streamlines of the flow around the spoiler.